 The Chernobyl nuclear accident is the most serious accident in history.
 Analysis of the causes and consequences of the tragedy.

-- Consequences of the Accident
+- Effects of the Accident

 The Chernobyl nuclear accident was the worst nuclear disaster.
 The radiation released reached unthinkable levels polluted several countries around it.